jesperfj/force-rest-api/README.md

 			.setRedirectURI("https://myapp.mydomain.com/oauth"))
 		.code("alphanumericstringpassedbackinbrowserrequest"));

-    DataApi api = new DataApi(s.getApiConfig(),s);
+    ForceApi api = new ForceApi(s.getApiConfig(),s);

 ### Instantiate with existing accessToken and endpoint

-If you already have an access token and endpoint (e.g. from a cookie), you can pass an ApiSession instance to DataApi:
+If you already have an access token and endpoint (e.g. from a cookie), you can pass an ApiSession instance to ForceApi:

     ApiConfig c = new ApiConfig()
         .setRefreshToken("refreshtoken")